Know exactly what changed in your API — and who approved it.

 with:

-base: base.yaml
+base: original-openapi.yaml

-revision: openapi.yaml
+revision: modified-openapi.yaml

 oasdiff-token: ${{ secrets.OASDIFF_TOKEN }}Action setup →Paste two OpenAPI specs and get breaking changes, changelog, raw diff, or a side-by-side view — instantly, no install required.